rajat709/dataoorts_documentation/docs/x-series-Instance-documentation/ssh-fortify.markdown

 ## Replacing SSH Keys on Your X-Series VMs
 This doc will guide you through the process of replacing your existing SSH keys on your Linux VM with a new key pair.
 This is a common security practice, especially if your default private key is auto-generated or if you simply want to refresh your keys.

+{: .highlight }
-> If you choose not to rotate your private key and decide to stick with the default `temporary.pem` key, we strongly recommend configuring firewall restrictions and limiting access to a specific set of IP addresses.
+> If you choose not to rotate your private key and decide to stick with the default `temporary.pem` key, we strongly recommend configuring firewall
+> restrictions and limiting access to a specific set of IP addresses.
 To configure the firewall, refer to its documentation available [Here](https://dataoorts.document360.io/v1/docs/set-up-firewall-and-security-groups).
+>

 ### Assumptions:
 * You have SSH access to your Linux VM using your current SSH key.